High-definition television in Australia: ABC

-On 10 June 2010, ABC HD's unique branding was replaced with that of ABC1, reverting the channel to an ABN Sydney simulcast.
-ABC HD ceased being a simulcast of ABC1 from 6 July 2010 in Tasmania and the ACT; 7 July 2010 in Queensland, South Australia, Western Australia and Northern Territory; and on 8 July 2010 in Victoria and New South Wales, all replaced by a looped pre-launch promotion for ABC News 24 (now ABC News) on channel 24.
-This made ABC the second broadcaster in Australia to permanently discontinue the high definition simulcast of its main channel, following the removal of 10 HD to create 10's former sports and now entertainment channel 10 Bold in 2009.
+On 10 June 2010, ABC HD's unique branding was replaced with that of ABC TV, reverting the channel to an ABN Sydney simulcast.
+ABC HD ceased being a simulcast of ABC TV from 6 July 2010 in Tasmania and the ACT; 7 July 2010 in Queensland, South Australia, Western Australia and Northern Territory; and on 8 July 2010 in Victoria and New South Wales, all replaced by a looped pre-launch promotion for ABC News 24 (now ABC News) on channel 24.
+This made ABC the second broadcaster in Australia to permanently discontinue the high definition simulcast of its main channel, following the removal of 10 HD to create 10's former sports and now entertainment channel 10 Drama in 2009.

 ABC Director of Television Richard Finlayson confirmed that the ABC would recommence simulcasting in HD in June 2016.
 However, the launch date was later pushed back to an indefinite time in late 2016 due to technical reasons, with the launch date finally announced as 6 December 2016.
 However, in contrast to its past, ABC HD provided region-specific simulcasting, not just a nationwide simulcast of ABN Sydney.
 Additionally, the channel broadcast in MPEG-4 format as opposed to the traditional MPEG-2 format.
 As a result of the channel's revival, the ABC News channel was reduced to a standard definition broadcast.

 On 6 December 2016, ABC HD recommenced simulcasting in high definition, upgraded to 1080i high-definition format via Freeview and Optus D1.
 As a result, ABC News 24 (now ABC News) was reduced to a standard-definition broadcast on channel 24.

+From June 2025, ABC will resume broadcasting ABC NEWS Channel in high-definition.
+ABC Entertains will also broadcast in high-definition.
+Both ABC NEWS Channel and ABC Entertains will no longer be available in standard-definition via Freeview.